-What is a Loop and how to use it?
+What Is a Loop and How to Use It?

 Welcome to the Looping 101 - your guide to mastering Blackbird’s Loops without getting tangled in technical jargon!